 Personal profiles and features are probably my favorite thing to write.
 Simply because I love the power of “story” to educate, entertain, and motivate people to take action or make changes in their own lives.

 I have penned features for publications of all sizes, including Ladies’ Home Journal, Family Circle, American Profile, and The Washington Post.
 Some of the most interesting writing assignments I have had were for an HR magazine called HR Innovator.
 I enjoyed featuring IKEA’s HR practices, for example.

-The story highlighted here is a recent personal profile I did on Yvonne Evans, a local McKinney, Texas, resident that I find simply fascinating.
-The goal: highlight Yvonne’s aesthetics practice and the annual chicken house tour she launched several years ago.
+The story highlighted here is a profile on Yvonne Evans, a local McKinney, Texas, resident that I find simply fascinating.
+My goal: highlight Yvonne’s aesthetics practice and the annual community chicken house tour she launched in McKinney several years ago.

 Sheri is a very thorough journalist; an excellent and enjoyable writer.
 I appreciate that she was able to share my life passions in a way that was amusing to read.
 I only came across as moderately eccentric and not downright peculiar!
 Ha!
 Thanks, Sheri!

 When Josh McDowell Ministry added a new blog, I repurposed book text already published by Josh McDowell.
 I shortened multi-page essays in the book The Beauty of Intolerance, rewriting them as blog posts.
 In some cases I incorporated current events.
 The two-prong goal: promote the book and engage the ministry’s online community.

 Sheri Bell is a spirited and innovative professional who delivers timely, top-notch writing skills.
 Her attention to detail was important for us; she took verbose content that she eloquently, yet precisely pared down to digestible blog posts.
 I highly recommend her to anyone that is looking for a perfect blend of quality and inspiration!